-After you’ve established your target market, the next step involves writing your business plan.
+After establishing your target market, the next step involves writing your business plan.

-Your business plan is a dossier that contains all the necessary information that you, a potential investor, and anyone else needs to know about your business.
+Your business plan is a dossier containing all the necessary information you, a potential investor, and anyone else need to know about your business.

-Through the process of writing your business plan, you will have to gather data about the painting industry in your chosen area and analyze that data to position yourself in the market.
+Through writing your business plan, you will have to gather data about the painting industry in your chosen area and analyze that data to position yourself in the market.

-You’ll need to define your business goals and establish achievable milestones that will enable your business to grow.
+You’ll need to define your business goals and establish achievable milestones to enable your business to grow.

-By the time you’ve finished writing your business plan, you should have clarity on why you’re building your painting business and where you expect to see it in the future.
+By the time you’ve finished writing your business plan, you should clarify why you’re building your painting business and where you expect to see it in the future.